 You will need to demonstrate the ability to meet Registered Nurse Competencies (Nursing Council of New Zealand, 2007) at the completion of this programme.

-This clinical course commences immediately after the two theory courses.
-Through experiential learning, orientate yourself to nursing practice in New Zealand and demonstrate your ability to meet the Nursing Council Registered Nurses Competencies.
-Successful completion of this course, as well as the theory courses, will mean you are able to apply for registration with the Nursing Council.
-If you do not achieve the competencies by the end of the clinical course, you may re-enrol.
+This clinical course commences immediately after the theory course.
+Through work-based learning, orientate yourself to nursing practice in New Zealand and demonstrate your ability to meet the Nursing Council Registered Nurses Competencies.
+Successful completion of this course, as well as the theory course, will mean you are able to apply for registration with the Nursing Council of New Zealand.
+If you do not achieve the competencies by the end of the clinical course, you may apply to re-enrol.
 This course involves at least 240 hours of full-time rostered duties at an approved clinical provider.

 This programme includes ten days of theory followed by 240 hours (six weeks) in clinical practice.
 Eight weeks is the minimum duration, ten weeks the maximum, for successful completion of the theory and clinical courses.
-The Nursing Council allows one re-enrolment for the clinical course if you do not pass, which would then extend the duration of the programme to twelve weeks and would incur an additional fee.
+The Nursing Council allows one re-enrollment for the clinical course if you are unsuccessful.
+Candidates will need to anticipate studying in evenings and weekends to be successful in the theoretical component.

 While every effort is made to ensure that this sheet is accurate, Otago Polytechnic reserves the right to amend, alter or withdraw any of the contained information.
 The fees shown in this document are indicative ONLY.
 Both domestic and international fees are subject to change and are dependent on the development and implementation of Government policies.
 Please note that additional fees may from time to time be required for external examination, NZQA fees and/or additional material fees.